jsaltmd/School_District_Analysis/README.md

 ## Summary:

 The overall impact of the change made on the corrected data analysis report in terms of reading and math grades, spending, scores by school size and school type is negligible.
-Removing the ninth grader's reading and math grades from the Thomas High School did not significantly impact the outcome of the previous analysis.
+Removing the ninth grader's reading and math grades from the Thomas High School data did not significantly impact the outcome of the previous analysis.
 However, the decision to re-evaluate the scores is important as we want the data to be thrustworthy.